-Figure 8 - Evolution of N, $\Pi$ and ARI of IF for the rejectedBy property with $w_s$ of 50
+Figure 9 - Evolution of N, Π and ARI of IF for the rejectedBy property with w_s of 50

 There are no discernible changes in the evolution of necessity, possibility and ARI when the window size is increased, as the number of selective confirmations and counterexamples is not as relevant for these metrics as the mere presence of counterexamples is.
 The metrics support the reasoning that a bigger window provides a better classification of each sample as either a selective confirmation or a counterexample, but only to a certain extent.
-Similar to support and information retrieval metrics, Figure 9 displays how ARI evolves slightly faster but is not significantly improved:

-Figure 9 - Evolution of N, $\Pi$ and ARI of IF for the rejectedBy property with $w_s$ of 100
+Figure 10 - Evolution of N, Π and ARI of IF for the rejectedBy property with w_s of 100

-Unlike the Paper class previously explored, Person has even more variance in the application of its properties - e.g. the property addedBy is used by 734 of the 3000 individuals studied ( $\approx 25\%$ ), while rejectPaper is used only by 4 of them ( $\approx 0.1\%$ ).
+Similar to support and information retrieval metrics, Figure 10 displays how ARI evolves slightly faster but is not significantly improved.
+Unlike the Paper class previously explored, Person has even more variance in the application of its properties - e.g. the property addedBy is used by 734 of the 3000 individuals studied ($\approx 25\%$), while rejectPaper is used only by 4 of them $(\approx 0.1\%)$ - although it is relevant to note that rejectPaper is the inverse property of rejectedBy, which is more widely used.
 While this change in frequency affects the evolution of the metrics being studied, the results follow the same trends as before: by allowing the queries to access more individuals, metrics are improved, but only until a certain point.
-The speed at which they improve, however, is indeed affected by the variety in the data, as shown in Figure 10.
+The speed at which they improve, however, is indeed affected by the variety in the data, as shown in Figure 11.

-Figure 10 - Evolution of confirmations of IF for the property added By with $w_s$ of 10, 50 and 100
+Figure 11 - Evolution of confirmations of IF for the property addedBy with w_s of 10, 50 and 100

-The results show that if potential variations in use of the properties can be expected, increasing $w_s$ not only allows for better classification as selective confirmation or counterexample, but also does so correctly significantly faster.
-The same conclusion can be drawn from the analysis of the differences in precision, recall and f-measure for the three values of $w_s$ , shown in Figure 11.
-Furthermore, it is important to note that for the smaller values of $w_s$ , the evolution of the metrics is not monotonic (see the first graph of Figure 11).
-This suggests a lower $w_s$ can be detrimental when parsing a large number of individuals.
+The results show that if potential variations in use of the properties can be expected, increasing w_s allows for better classification as selective confirmation or counterexample.
+The same conclusion can be drawn from the analysis of the differences in precision, recall and f-measure for the three values of w_s , shown in Figure 12.

-Figure 11 - Evolution of precision, recall and f-measure of IF for the property addedBy with $w_s$ of 10 (first graph), 50 (second graph), and 100 (third graph)
+Figure 12 - Evolution of precision, recall and f-measure of IF for the property addedBy with w_s of 10 (first graph), 50 (second graph), and 100 (third graph)